Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Mental Health in the Workplace: An Accommodation Guide for Managers and Staff

-Produced by Mental Health Works to help employers and managers understand how to assist a colleague with a mental health concern and appropriately accommodate them in the workplace.
-Click here to access this resource.
+This free guidebook aims to help employers and managers understand how to assist a colleague with a mental health concern and appropriately accommodate them in the workplace.

 MindShift App